simbo1905/thinbus-srp-js/README.md

 for Javascript / EMCAScript in a browser talking to Java on the server to perform a zero knowledge proof of password.
 The only deployment dependency is the [Nimbus SRP6a Java](https://bitbucket.org/connect2id/nimbus-srp) library.

+There is a demonstration application [thinbus-srp-js-demo](https://bitbucket.org/simon_massey/thinbus-srp-js-demo) written with SpringMVC.
+The demo is routinely tested with Firefox, Chrome, Safari and with an iPad.

 Note that if you build on jdk17 the junit-js tests which test the javascript cryptography takes a very long time.
 Building with jdk18 is ten times faster.

-N.B.
 Code current code uses Nimbus 1.5.0-SNAPSHOT which has not yet made it to maven central so you should  `git clone` then `mvn install` that locally to use this library today.

 ## Using

 See the [junit-js](http://benjiweber.co.uk/blog/2013/01/27/javascript-tests-with-junit/) test method `testMutualAuthentiation` in the test file `TestSRP6JavascriptClientSessionSHA256.js` which shows mutual authentication between Java and Javascript.

-There is a SpringMVC demonstration application [thinbus-srp-js-demo](https://bitbucket.org/simon_massey/thinbus-srp-js-demo).
-The demo is routinely tested with Firefox, Chrome, Safari and with an iPad.

 The jar srp6a-js-XXXX.jar contains: